Temporal Coarse Graining for Classical Stochastic Noise in Quantum Systems: Singlet-triplet qubit parameters

 \section{Singlet-triplet qubit parameters}

 For the three-qubit problem (6 spins) in Fig.~\ref{fig:weight2parity}, we label the spins from top to bottom as spins 1 through 6, and we assume the Hamiltonian is given as in Eq.~\eqref{eqt:6SpinH}.
 We define $\frac{1}{6} \sum_{i=1}^6 g_i B_i^z = g B^z$ and pick the values $g = 2$, $B^z = 500.05$ mT corresponding to an applied $500$ mT field and a $50 \ \mu $T background magnetic field.
-Denoting the relative magnetic field differences between the spins by $\Delta_{i,i+1} = \mu_{\mathrm{B}} \left( g_i B_i^z - g_{i+1} B_{i+1}^z \right)/{h}$, we choose: \beq \Delta_{12} = \Delta_{23} = - \Delta_{34} = - \Delta_{45} = \Delta_{56} = 10 \mathrm{MHz} \eeq
+Denoting the relative magnetic field differences between the spins by $\Delta_{i,i+1} = \mu_{\mathrm{B}} \left( g_i B_i^z - g_{i+1} B_{i+1}^z \right)/{h}$, we choose: \beq \Delta_{12} = \Delta_{23} = - \Delta_{34} = - \Delta_{45} = \Delta_{56} = 10 \mathrm{MHz} \ . \eeq

 We show in Fig.~\ref{fig:GateImplementation} our implementation of these gates, where we fix the duration of exchange interactions to $20$ns and wait $20$ns after each exchange.
 For simplicity, we assume a square pulse shape and do not include any control artifacts.
+The CNOT gates are identified in two parts.
+We first identify a pulse sequence on $J_{23}$ and $J_{45}$ that give rise to quantum gates with the same Makhlin invariant~\cite{Makhlin2002} as the CNOT gate, which then means that our quantum gate is a CNOT gate up to single qubit rotations.
+We then identify pulses on $J_{12},J_{34},J_{56}$ that implement the necessary one qubit rotations to make the entire sequence a CNOT gate.
+We find that three pulses is sufficient to identify the necessary gates for the parameters we have picked above.
+The identification of each set of pulse sequences is done using the Nelder-Mead minimization algorithm~\cite{Nelder1965} as implemented in SciPy 1.14.1 \cite{SciPy}.

 Our implementation of the various gates has the feature that it gives two obvious coarse-graining time scales that allow us to only consider two spins at a time.
 The first is to coarse grain over a single pulse and idle group, for a total coarse graining time scale of 40ns.
 The second is to coarse grain over three sequential pulse and idle groups, for a coarse graining time scale of 120ns.
 As we show in Fig.~\ref{fig:CompareCoarse} for the expectation value of measurement outcomes and the PSD of the parity flip time series, we find no statistical difference between the two, but the longer coarse graining simulations require $1/3$ less time to perform.